randomseed-io/phone-number/README.md

 io.randomseed/phone-number {:mvn/version "8.12.4-1"}
 ```

+Additionally, if you want to utilize specs and generators provided by the
-Additionally you can use (in your development profile):
+phone-number you can use (in your development profile):

 ```clojure
 org.clojure/spec.alpha {:mvn/version "0.2.176"}
 org.clojure/test.check {:mvn/version "0.10.0-alpha4"}
 ```

-If you want to utilize specs and generators provided by the phone-number.

 You can also download JAR from [Clojars](https://clojars.org/io.randomseed/phone-number).